 AbaCruX is a luxurious implementation of the well-known game peg solitaire.
-The game features great graphics, full animation, sound effects and a great interface.
-AbaCruX fully supports Retina on the iPhone.
-Click the graphis on this page for a larger sample image.
+The game features superb graphics, full animation, sound effects and a great interface with hi-res graphics for Retina.

-AbaCruX is localized into Chinese, Dutch, English, Finnish, French, German, Greek, Indonesian, Italian, Japanese, Korean, Malay, Norwegian, Portuguese, Spanish, Swedish, Thai, Turkish and Vietnamese.
+- Localized into Chinese, Danish, Dutch, English, Finnish, French, German, Greek, Italian, Japanese, Korean, Malay, Norwegian, Portuguese, Russian, Spanish, Swedish, Thai, Turkish and Vietnamese

 Goal of the Game

 The goal of the game is to eliminate as many game pieces as possible.
 A puzzle is solved when only one game piece remains and is located in the very center of the board.
 To eliminate a game piece one of the neighboring pieces jumps over the targeted one into an empty location next to the target.
 Only horizontal and vertical moves are allowed.

 In AbaCruX there are 5 possible solution levels that are displayed to the right in the configurations table.
 They range from one to five stars and are awarded automatically at the end of each game.
 In order from one to five these stars denote the following:

 - started, but not great